nus-cs2103-AY2324S1/ip/docs/README.md

 # Chat Bot

-Chat Bot is a chat bot that allows you to add, manange and view tasks to be done in an interactive manner
+Chat Bot is a chat bot that allows you to add, manage and view tasks to be done in an interactive manner

 ## Basics